 Carne en Su Jugo

-- 1 1/2 pounds skirt or flank steak sliced into 2 inch chunks
+- 1 1/2 pounds skirt, flank or chuck steak sliced into 2 inch chunks

 - Garlic powder